homearanya/active-escapes/src/pages/tours/chokka-trail.md

 overview:
   heading: At a Glance
   description:
     - The Chokka Trail is a uni-directional hike from Oyster Bay to Cape St Francis.
-Vehicles can be left in Cape St Francis at the Resort, or shuttles from Port Elizabeth Airport can be arranged straight to Oyster Bay.
+Vehicles can be left in Cape St Francis at the Resort, or shuttles from Port Elizabeth airport can be arranged straight to Oyster Bay.
     - Highlights of the trail include a sundown cruise on the famous St Francis canals, and a calamari tasting at Port St Francis, the only privately owned working harbour in South Africa.
 The trail is professionally  guided and catered for.
     - This slackpacking trail won the National Lilizela Awards for Best Visitors Experience (Beach Category) in 2016, 2017, 2018 and 2019.